zalando/logbook/README.md

 Logbook logbook = Logbook.create()
 ```

-Or create a customized version using the `LogbookBuilder`:
+or create a customized version using the `LogbookBuilder`:

 ```java
 Logbook logbook = Logbook.builder()